MagicMarcos/Pokemon-Card-Giveaway/README.md

 # Pokemon-Card-Giveaway
-An interface for users to roll for a Pokemon card raffle and Channel Point Gambling App is live at https://pokemon-card-giveaway.herokuapp.com
+<p> An interface for users to roll for a Pokemon card raffle and Channel Point Gambling </p>
+App is live at https://pokemon-card-giveaway.herokuapp.com

 <h1>How It's Made:</h1>